rokobo/Big-Data-Specialization/README.md

   - [Classification model in Knime for big spenders](#classification-model-in-knime-for-big-spenders)
   - [K-means clustering in Spark](#k-means-clustering-in-spark)

+Catch the Pink Flamingo is a cross-platform game that needs Big Data analysis to increase the game's revenue.
 The game's data model is shown in the following entity relationship diagram (ERD):

 <img src="images/ERD.png?raw=true" alt="ERD" width="75%"/>